 Taupe And Analogous Colors

 Temptress (dark gray-red) and cola (dark gray-yellow) are two well-known analogous colors you can learn about.
-And you can match these unique colors with either darker or lighter shades of taupe, depending on your preference.
+And you can match these unique colors with either darker or lighter shades of taupes, depending on your preference.

 Colors To Match Taupe

-Taupe is a neutral color with most of the time having neutral colors as its base and undertone.
+Taupe is a neutral color, with most of the time having neutral colors as its base and undertone.
 This opens up the color to many possible matches, including different shades and tones.

 Brown colors bring something natural and organic to the room while gray can add a moody feel to the mix, whether it is light or dark gray.